LibbyH52/Module-Project-The-Monkees/README.md

 * HTML5
 * CSS3
 * Bootstrap
-* Javascript, for interactivity
+* JavaScript, for interactivity

 ## Testing
 I validated both my HTML and CSS code using the W3C validator.
-I examined my site in both Firefox and Chrome to check for cross browser compatability.
+I examined my site in both Firefox and Chrome to check for cross browser compatibility.
 I also used the responsive design mode in both browsers examining my site at various screen sizes, in Chrome and Firefox my site was examined on:
 * Galaxy S5
 * Pixel 2